8 min read

 If you’ve never been to the Gardens By The Bay, Singapore’s iconic urban park that’s a top-ranked attraction in the world, Christmas is a wonderful time to visit.

-End the evening at the eye-catching Supertree Grove with its majestic 18-foot tree structures is completely transformed into a magical lit-up Christmas village for the month of December, with light displays, carnival games and rides, live music, and food stalls.
+End the evening at the eye-catching Supertree Grove.
+Its majestic 18-foot tree structures are completely transformed into a magical lit-up Christmas village throughout December, with light displays, carnival games and rides, live music, and food stalls.

 Malls